aryan19jaiswal/FinSight/README.md

 ## 2. Project Overview

 ### 2.1 Project Description
-**FinanceGPT** is an intelligent personal finance manager that combines traditional expense tracking with AI-powered analysis.
+**FinSight** is an intelligent personal finance manager that combines traditional expense tracking with AI-powered analysis.
 Users can:
 - Track income and expenses
 - Set and monitor budgets
 - Get AI-generated financial insights